hpssjellis/char-rnn-deeplearnjs/README.md

 Oct 29, 2017

 Ok.
 Uploading and downloading files to textareas should be done with a server such as PHP or NOdejs.
 Just going to spend a bit of time to see if it can be done with pure javascript.
-The backup is to just copy and past from a text file into the textarea.
+The backup is to just copy and paste from a text file into the textarea.